Northern potoo: Description

 It is a fairly large bird with a length of 38–46 centimetres.
 It has a long tail, long pointed wings, large head, very short legs and a small bill with a large gape.
 It is most commonly seen perched motionless in an upright position on branches or posts.
 The plumage is grey-brown with an intricate pattern of black, grey and cream markings.
 The cheeks are pale with a dark malar stripe below them.
 The large eye has a yellow iris which can shine red in light at night.
 The bird's calls are hoarse and guttural.
 The common potoo is virtually identical in appearance, but has a very different voice consisting of a series of mournful, wailing whistles.
 The great potoo is larger and paler, with no dark malar stripe.

 The song is a "rough, squalling kwaaah, kwa-kwa-kwa".
 It also makes "an abrupt, emphatic rrah!" and "a barking alarm call".

 Distribution and habitat

 The five subspecies are distributed across Central America and the Caribbean.
 It mainly occurs in lowland areas where it inhabits woodland and scrubland with clearings and farmland with scattered trees.
 It is sometimes seen around golf courses and urban areas.
-It is a occasional visitor to Puerto Rico and its permanent presence in Cuba is unconfirmed, but reported.
+It is known as an occasional visitor to Puerto Rico, and particularly to its outlying islands in the Mona Passage, and its permanent presence in Cuba is unconfirmed, but reported.